Can you game the system?

 Now, let’s look at what it does to you and your ability to grow, ok?

-Wanting to gain unearned benefits is desire for the self alone.
+Wanting to gain unearned benefits is desire to receive for the self alone.

 It’s a software-type need… first appearing in humans… not a hardware-type need.